Is Accounting a Good Career in 2026? Salary, Job Security & Future Outlook

 Automation Risk: Which Accounting Work Is Safe?

-AI and automation are transforming accounting, but the impact varies dramatically by task type.
+Here's where the "accounting is a safe career" narrative needs a caveat.
+AI and automation are transforming accounting, and the impact varies dramatically by task type.
 For a comprehensive analysis, see our research: Will AI Replace Accountants?

 High Automation Risk (Declining)